 It’s now 1994.
 Charles and Jean, after 18 years and getting close to retirement age decided that it was time to pass the leash to their son Mike and his wife Jerri and their daughter Chelsie.
 Mike, a former employee of ICI America, and Jerri, who worked at Humana, designed and built a new 10,000 sq ft facility and opened its doors in October, 1994, under the new name Dogwood Inn Kennel & Pet Services.
 Less than a year later, Mike built a 1,700 sq. ft building onsite designed for veterinary use and Eastside Animal Hospital opened Bridgeview Animal Clinic where it continued as an extension of vet services.

-Today, Dogwood Inn Kennel provides full dog and cat boarding for pet owners, all breed grooming, an outdoor exercise and play yard, obedience training, and vet services.
+Today, Dogwood Inn Kennel provides full dog and cat boarding for pet owners, all breed grooming, daycare, outdoor exercise, and vet services.
 Future expansion plans are in the works for more services.
 Dogwood Inn is in the heart of the newest, highly anticipated development in the United States and excited to see what it will create for the community.
-Celebrating 57 years of pet care in 2019, Al and Ruth Cunningham would be so proud of what they helped to create back in 1962.
+Celebrating 58 years of pet care in 2020, Al and Ruth Cunningham would be so proud of what they helped to create back in 1962.
 Al called it “The Canine Ritz!” and perhaps over the years of dogs and cats that have been there would agree.